This YC Summer batch features the largest group of African startups yet – TechCrunch

 Chari (Morocco)

-A wave of disruption of digitizing informal retail stores is sweeping across emerging markets this year, and Chari is joining in on the action.
+This year, a wave of disruption of digitizing informal retail stores is sweeping across emerging markets, and Chari is joining in on the action.

 Sophia Alj and Ismael Belkhayat founded Chari in 2020.
 The company allows traditional retailers in Morocco and some parts of North Africa to order consumer goods via its platform and handles free delivery to their stores.
 Chari has a fintech side by providing these retailers with credit.